 Leadership Programs serves to train and equip student leaders to effectively use their talents, gifts, and abilities to serve in the Kingdom of God.
-This program emphasizes whole-person education, Christ centered leadership, and expansion of a student’s global perspective.
-Leadership Programs is directed by Cathy Weatherspoon who works with a student Leadership Cabinet to plan and coordinate various events and opportunities for students to develop and flourish as servant leaders.
+This program emphasizes whole-person education, Christ-centered leadership, and expansion of a student’s global perspective.
+Leadership Programs plans and coordinates various events and opportunities for students to develop and flourish as servant leaders.

 The opportunities sponsored by Leadership Programs include the following:

 - Pursuit Lecture Series – The Pursuit Lecture Series provides students with an opportunity to engage with leaders serving in the Kingdom.
 Speakers include Taylor community members and many others from around the globe.

 - Dinner with the Habeckers – Every month Community Life Scholars get an opportunity to have dinner and explore leadership principles found in Scripture with President Habecker and his wife MaryLou.

 - National Student Leadership Conference – The conference is the largest event Leadership Programs sponsors.
 Leaders from around the nation and globe gather at Taylor University to share their wisdom and insights with student leaders.
 This conference, typically held early Spring semester, is open to not only the entire Taylor community, but any other college that wishes to discover what it means to be a Christian leader and serve the world.